January 2025

 UPCOMING PROGRAMS

 This workshop will engage participants in 1.) discussing how to clearly communicate with students about assignment and/or class policies regarding AI; 2.) reflecting on how two researched-based effective assessment practices–transparency and scaffolding assignments–facilitate authentic student learning and encourage academic integrity; 3.) exploring some examples of assignments that incorporate the use of generative AI.
 The CTLE will be offering four sessions, two via Zoom and two on-site, of this new workshop.
 Facilitated by Jessamyn Neuhaus.
-Space is limited to fifteen participants for each session.
+Space is limited to 15 participants for each session, and there are still some spaces available in each session.

 - January 8, 9:00-10:15 a.m., Zoom